jvilk/doppio-demo/index.md

 Things to do:

-- Note that Emscripten preloads all of the games assets prior to starting it.
+- Note that Emscripten preloads all of the game's assets prior to starting it.
 - Complete a level by guiding the character to the door using the arrow keys.
 - Use ESC to go back to the level selection screen.
 - Note that your progress has not been saved at all.
 You must start again at the first level.